 Option 2: Take ALEKS “Preparation for Chemistry” learning module.
 The ALEKS module is designed to test for individualized knowledge gaps and utilize computerized adaptive learning software to fill the gaps.
 This is a not-for-credit course.
 Cost: $30.
 ALEKS information: http://www.aleks.com/uci/chemprep

-If you do not achieve the required 85%, the best option is to enroll in CHEM 1X for the Fall.
+If you do not achieve the required 85% of mastered topics, the best option is to enroll in CHEM 1X for the Fall.
 If you enroll in CHEM 1X you have the option of also enrolling into CHEM 1A in the Fall.
 It is recommend that only students with strong math skills and high school background in chemistry enroll in 1A in addition to 1X.

 Chemistry 1B enrollment: Students who receive a 4 or 5 on the Chemistry AP exam have course credit for Chemistry 1A and enroll in Chemistry 1B.
 (Chemistry majors must take Chemistry M2LA in the fall quarter before enrolling in Chemistry 1B and Chemistry M2LB in the winter quarter.)

 Chemistry H2A (and H2LA) enrollment: Students who receive a 4 or 5 on the Chemistry AP exam, or a 700 or above on the AP Chemistry subject exam, may enroll in this course.
 It is the Honors version of general chemistry.
 It covers the same material as Chemistry 1A but in more depth and with more complex examples.
 Although not required, it is also advisable that students have completed one year of high school physics and be ready for at least Mathematics 2A (first quarter calculus).
-Students admitted to the Campus wide Honors Program must enroll in this course.
+First-Year students admitted to the Campuswide Honors Collegium who are required by their major to complete one full year of General Chemistry (except Biological Sciences, Nursing, Math, and Public Health students) must enroll in this course.